nightroman/PowerShellTraps/PowerShell.exe/Switch-parameter-with-value/README.md

 #### PowerShell -File

-There is no way to pass a switch value to a script invoked by `File`.
+There is no way to pass a switch value in a script invoked by `File`.
 It is expected that not all data can be passed in another process via parameters.
 But switch parameters are so basic that such a way ideally should exist.